Cheespeasa1234/StatsViewer/README.md

     * `BlankPanel.java` - The first page of the program.
 It handles server selection and tracking.
     * `DialogManager.java` - The static class that manages the progress bar popups.
     * `MainPanel.java` - The second page of the program.
 It displays player info, world info, and handles most interactions.
-    * `StatsViewer.javav` - The main class.
+    * `StatsViewer.java` - The main class.
 It starts the program and handles the main GUI.

 * `util` - The utility package.
 Contains libraries, utilities, and global state management.
     * `DataParsing.java` - Contains utility functions for files, JSON parsing, and NBT parsing.